 Fashions of London and Paris, February 1804.

 The turban worn by the lady on the left will be of particular interest to Jane Austen scholars.
-In one of her letters to her sister she mentions wearing a “Mamalouc cap,” and what she meant by that has been puzzling scholars for years, Here is the passage from letter in question, sent from Jane to Cassandra on January 8, 1799:
+In one of her letters to her sister, Jane mentions wearing a “Mamalouc cap,” and what she meant by that has been puzzling Austen scholars for years.
+Here is the passage from the letter in question, sent from Jane to Cassandra on January 8, 1799: